-Setting Up An Optimal Caloric Surplus For Muscle Growth
+Setting Up An Optimal Calorie Surplus For Muscle Growth

-As long as your training is on point (which we’ll look at soon), your caloric surplus should be based on your training experience.
+As long as your training is on point (which we’ll look at soon), your calorie surplus should be based on your training experience.

 If you’re a beginner when it comes to resistance training you can gain muscle very quickly.
 But the rate at which you can gain muscle falls rapidly as you’re getting more advanced.

 |20-25lbs (2lbs per month) / 9 – 11 kg (0.9kg per month)|

 10-12lbs (1lbs per month) / 4.5 – 5.5 kg (0.45kg per month)